geotools/geotools/docs/user/advanced/integration.rst

 One Bundle per Jar
 ''''''''''''''''''

 In most cases, OSGi bundles are delivered as JAR files.
 The only difference between an OSGi bundle and a plain old JAR file is a number of special headers in the manifest required by the OSGi standard.
-Given a plain old JAR, you can simply wrap it in a bundle by creating an OSGi compliant manifest, putting your JAR on the Bundle-Classpath and creating a bundle JAR containing your new manifest and the plain old JAR.
+Given a plain old JAR, you can wrap it in a bundle by creating an OSGi compliant manifest, putting your JAR on the Bundle-Classpath and creating a bundle JAR containing your new manifest and the plain old JAR.

 However, this is not recommended, since a JAR-in-a-JAR means extra work for the classloader to retrieve classes from the inner JAR.
-To make a plain old JAR OSGi-compliant, you can simply unzip the JAR, add the required OSGi headers to the manifest and then rezip the whole lot.
+To make a plain old JAR OSGi-compliant, you can unzip the JAR, add the required OSGi headers to the manifest and then rezip the whole lot.

 After rebundling, any resources from the plain old JAR are now first-class citizens of the bundle JAR.
 This includes any files in META-INF/services, and this is in fact the first step to make the Factory SPI system work.

 .. note::